chauanhtuan185/PBlinks/README.md

-# Pera Wallet Example Demo dApp
+# Pera connect in X

-- You can check live demo from [here](https://perawallet.github.io/pera-demo-dapp/)
+- You can check live demo from [here](https://www.youtube.com/watch?v=HuqaWX5a5Hc)